craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 hails from the seventh layer

 #### Survivalists
 People with little to no training have been taken to the Hells as long as the Hells have existed.
 Few are capable of surviving while retaining their morality, *and* their intelligence.
 These are those few.
+Survivalists all will avoid conflict if at all reasonable, and have been scorned for trusting others before.

 ###### Hasten's Group
 ###### Niurna's Group